-Harassment can be a felony or misdemeanor in Washington State, depending on the nature of the allegations and if there is any past history of harassment charges.
-A harassment arrest normally results from an alleged threat to either a person’s safety or property.
+Harassment can be a felony or misdemeanor in Washington State, depending on the nature of the allegations and if there is a personal history of harassment charges.
+A harassment arrest normally results from an alleged threat to a person’s safety or property.

 If a current or past domestic relationship is established between the accuser and accused, there are enhanced penalties that can increase the minimum required jail sentence.
-A No Contact Order is normally issued after an arrest for domestic violence harassment and the court may ask you to surrender any firearms you may own.
+In addition, a No Contact Order is normally court ordered after an arrest for DV harassment.
+As a condition for release, the court will likely ask you to surrender any firearms that you may own.

 Causes of Violations

-Threats that can result in a harassment arrest can be made in person, through text or email, or through another person.
+Threats that can result in a harassment arrest can be made in person, by phone, electronically (text or social media), or through another person.
 Any act that knowingly and maliciously is meant to threaten a person can meet the definition of harassment.

-Harassment charges can be a felony if there was a death threat or there has been a past harassment conviction against the alleged victim or one of their family members.
-A felony harassment charge is a Class C felony, which is punishable by up to 5 years in jail and a $10,000 fine.
-For a first time offender with no criminal history, the minimum jail sentence would be between 1 and 3 months.
-If the domestic violence designation is added to the charge, the court could impose a longer than minimum jail term.
+Harassment charges are a felony if there was a death threat or there has been a past harassment conviction involving the alleged victim or one of their family members.
+A felony harassment charge is a Class C felony, which is punishable by up to 5 years in jail, a $10,000 fine, and loss of gun rights.
+For a first-time offender with no criminal history, the minimum jail sentence would be between 1 and 3 months.
+If the domestic violence designation is added to the charge, the court will likely impose a longer than minimum jail term.

 Defending Harassment Charges

 There are several potential defenses to a harassment charge.
 We see many cases where charges are filed without any substantial proof or witnesses to collaborate the alleged victim’s story.
-If the allegations are frivolous, we can often times convince the prosecutor to drop the charges, based on the results of our independent investigation.
+If the allegations are frivolous or are not supported by hard evidence, we can often convince the prosecutor to drop the charges, based on the results of our independent investigation.

-In domestic cases, the allegations are often times exaggerated or false.
+In domestic relationship cases, the allegations are frequently exaggerated or false.
 A harassment arrest can also be the result of communication that was never meant to be serious.
 We can often times make a case that the intent of the threat was not serious and that the alleged victim did not believe that the threat would be carried out.